/jira-sdlc integrations

 FlagDescriptionDefault

 --project <KEY>Jira project key to use (e.g., PROJ).
-Auto-detected from git branch or .sdlc/jira-config.jsonAuto
+Auto-detected from git branch or .sdlc/config.jsonjira.defaultProject.
+When jira.projects is set (≥2 entries), values outside the list are rejected.Auto

 --force-refreshRebuild the project cache from scratch (cache is permanent by default; use when project metadata has changed)

---init-templatesCopy the skill’s default issue type templates to .claude/jira-templates/ for customization
+--init-templatesCopy the skill’s default issue type templates to .sdlc/jira-templates/ for customization

 Examples